Baltimore County, Maryland: Law enforcement

 The Baltimore County Police Department is responsible for police services.
-The current head of the department is Chief Melissa Hyatt.

 Established in the mid-17th century, the Sheriff of Baltimore County was at first filled by county justices from 1662 to 1676.
-Thereafter the Court submitted three names from which the colonial governor chose a sheriff.
+After 1676, the Court submitted three names from which the colonial governor chose a sheriff.
 Although terms of office initially varied, by 1692, a uniform two-year term was imposed.
 In 1699 a three-year term with separate commissions was adopted.
-The sheriff acted as the chief local representative of the Proprietary Government.
+The sheriff acted as the chief local representative of the proprietary government.
 His duties included the collection of all public taxes and after 1692, the collection of the yearly poll tax of forty pounds of tobacco for the support of the Anglican (Church of England) clergy and parishes.
 A sheriff received a percentage of collected monies, generally about five percent.
 He also received a yearly salary for duties such as reporting to the governor on affairs within the county, taking/estimating the census periodically, conveying official laws and proprietary requests to the county courts and selecting juries for court sessions.
 Along with enforcing all provincial laws, he posted new laws in public places.
 While his primary duty was to serve the Proprietor, the sheriff was aware of problems faced by poor planters and tradesmen.
 With taxes, yearly quit-rents and other costly expenditures, many of the poorer settlers were unable to pay their obligations when due.
 The sheriff often extended credit to these planters and paid their immediate obligations out of his own pocket.
 This lessened the impact of taxes for the poor, who repaid the sheriff after their harvests were brought in.

 The modern Baltimore County Sheriff's Department is responsible for security of the two major County Circuit Courts buildings and various courtrooms elsewhere as well as process and warrant service.
 Sheriff's Deputies are sworn police officers and share the same powers of the more recently organized County Police Department.
 As of 2019, the Baltimore County Sheriff is a Democrat, R. J. Fisher.

 The Maryland State Police is headquartered at 1201 Reisterstown Road in the Pikesville CDP.

 The Federal Bureau of Investigation (FBI) Baltimore field office is located in Milford Mill.

 Fire Department

 The Baltimore County Fire Department (B.Co.F.D.) provides fire protection, emergency medical services and emergency rescue services to the county and surrounding areas, including Baltimore City, through mutual-aid pacts with those jurisdictions.
 The department consists of both paid and volunteer companies that provide services to overlapping territories.
 Twenty-five career (paid) stations and 28 volunteer stations operate there.
 More than 1,000 paid personnel and more than 2,000 volunteers serve in the department.
 The department conducts annual fire inspections on commercial properties, fire investigation and fire prevention education activities as well as water and tactical rescue.
-The current Chief is Joanne R. Rund who was sworn into the position on July 1, 2019.